Katsina Rolls Out N328m Scholarship for 650 Medical Students

 Francis Sardauna in Katsina

-The Katsina State Government has disbursed N328,123,392.35 for phase 1 of the 2026 Medical Students’ Allowance Scheme for 650 medical students across 33 accredited universities within and outside the shores of Nigeria.
+The Katsina State Government has disbursed N328,123,392.35 for phase I of the 2026 Medical Students’ Allowance Scheme for 650 medical students across 33 accredited universities within and outside the shores of Nigeria.

+It has also inaugurated the state Disarmament, Demobilisation and Reintegration (DDR), Peace and Security Committee to coordinate peacebuilding and non-kinetic security interventions in the state.

 He explained that the allowance, which covers medical students across the 33 universities, is designed to alleviate financial constraints faced by the benefitting students during their academic and professional training.